Lele962/repostats/README.md

 [sloccount](https://www.dwheeler.com/sloccount/) and
 [cloc](https://github.com/AlDanial/cloc)

-The name is a combination of pygments and count.

 Pystats is open source and distributed under the
 [BSD license](https://opensource.org/licenses/BSD-3-Clause).
 The source code is available from [https://github.com/roskakori/pygount](https://github.com/Lele962/repostats).